typefaceoff/typefaceoff/.github/ROADMAP.md

 Different fonts set with the same line height will *optically* look different.
 Allowing separate adjustments to line height, for each font being proofed, lets the user make manual adjustments to get a truer, one-to-one comparison of how the two fonts they are consider would actually behave in use.

+#### Configurable leading

+Simply changing the typeface used to typeset a document does not lend itself to fair comparison between two choices.
+This is, in part, because the *point size* of a font is [surprisingly non-standard](https://tonsky.me/blog/font-size).
+Different typefaces need to be set at different point sizes, with different line spacing, to optically *appear* as though they’re otherwise typeset similarly.

+The user should be able to adjust the line spacing (within a small but reasonable range) separately for each font being compared.
+This lets them see the text typeset closer to how they would use it in production, rather than having to optimise for one font at the detriment of the other.

+> [!NOTE]
+> **Leading** (pronounced *ledding*) is the traditional term for **line spacing**, because printers used to put strips of lead between lines to adjust line spacing.

 #### Allow the user to customise the text used in the proofing template(s)

 Proofing text is currently a fixed, uneditable extract (from *Alice in Wonderland*).
 Users may wish to enter their own text to see how fonts look using copy that is more immediately relevant to their work.

 #### Export type specimen to PDF

+#### Comparison of OpenType feature support

+For typesetting in English, OpenType features are used to access alternate glyphs in a font, enabling features such as ligatures, proportional/tabular figures, lining/old-style figures, ordinals, true superscript & subscript figures, among others.
+OpenType features are a domain in which typeface designers can flex their muscles, and support for and execution of OpenType features can be a major deciding factor for some typesetters.

+> [!NOTE]
+> OpenType was primarily developed for improved support for various international writing systems.
+OpenType features are somewhat of a luxury when typesetting in Latin script, but are table-stakes for some languages such as Arabic or Urdu.

+Typefaceoff should reveal what OpenType features a font supports, let the user enable/disable individual features used in the proofing template, and/or select the stylistic set(s) used.